nichoth/fission-did/README.md

   public key to DID

-    ✔ should create a public key
+    ✔ should create a did from a public key
     ✔ should create the right did